scala-phase/scalathon/2012/index.md

 and a separate [Meetup page][friday-meetup], since it might not appeal to every Scalathon attendee.
 The cost to attend Friday's "Anatomy of a Scala Project" event is $25 per participant.

+# Training

+In conjunction with Scalathon, two of our sponsors are also offering Scala [training][/2012/training.html].
+Be sure to check into their offerings.

 # Keep Up to Date